 On paper, financial planning is pretty straightforward.
 But in reality, it gets complicated.
 Not because of math or complexity but because our emotions get involved.
 When inflation and interest rates are rising and the markets get rocky, it's easy to let doubt about your investment plan creep in.

 The good news is that there are ways to work around some of the roadblocks to investing that your brain may be putting in your way.
 Consider thinking about your financial picture in terms of 3 broad categories: emergencies, protection, and growth potential.
 These 3 building blocks work together to help make sure you have money for unexpected expenses, insurance to protect your income and home, and growth potential to reach your long-term goals.

 Compartmentalizing your money like this can help you stick to your long-term investment plan.
-The emergency fund and protection buckets would ideally cover any unexpected needs that crop up in the short term so that your growth bucket can stay invested.
+The emergency fund would ideally cover any unexpected needs that crop up in the short-term, and your protection strategy helps you to feel secure so that your growth bucket can get, and stay, invested.

 2 reasons compartmentalization can work

 1. It helps put goals into a manageable perspective.
-"Research tells us that people are more motivated to reach goals when they are smaller and more realistic," says Andy Reed, vice president of behavioral economics at Fidelity.
+"Research suggests that people may be more likely to reach their goals when they are smaller and achievable.
+If we convert a challenging goal into smaller sub-goals, taking a step forward may feel more manageable," says Huma Khan, director of behavioral economics at Fidelity.

 Saving for retirement sounds like a huge mountain to climb but aiming to save an amount equal to one year's salary by age 30 or 3 times your salary by age 40, is an example of a goal you can get your arms around more easily.